Farman Sport: Operational history

 34 production aircraft were built, several of which were exported.
 Wallace Kennett established a US agency in Kansas City and imported about 10 Sports.
 Others were sold into Canada, Australia and Spain.

 The Sport took part in several competitions to promote the brand.
 It had an early success in Brussels in September 1921, where Bossoutrot won the Simonet Cup.
 In May 1922 he was at Le Bourget and was runner-up in the "quick getaway" competition.
 A Sport was present, if not competing at the 1923 St Louis Air Race Meeting and another took part in the 1924 "On to Dayton" race, which involved flying over the Allegheny Mountains.

 In August 1922 the first national French glider meeting, the Congrės expérimental d'aviation sans moteur, organised by the Association of French Flyers (AFF) and partly government funded, was held in Combegrasse, Puy-de-Dôme.
 Farman entered two aircraft, the de-motorised Sport and an Aviette glider; overall there were 17 contestants.
 The Sport was much less successful than the Aviette, making only a few take-offs.

-Charles Townsend Ludington formed the Ludington Exhibition Company in 1923 and used a custom built Farman Sport airplane for demonstration aerial displays.
+Charles Townsend Ludington used a Farman Sport airplane for demonstration aerial displays in the 1920s.